brayschurman/neat-things/JavaScript/async.md

 In an **asynchronous** system, tasks are completed independent of one another.

-- beneficial in situations where we would like the program to proceed and not _wait_ for the return (API call, fetch, image processing).
+- is beneficial in situations where we would like the program to proceed and not _wait_ for the return (API call, fetch, image processing).
 This even works on single-threaded stuff like JavaScript.

 ## Async Await